 After you feel there is enough pressure inside the intestines and the stool is ready to evacuate, do the following:

-- Strain it a bit harder when you feel the stool is in near the rectum
+- Squeeze it a bit harder when you feel the stool is in near the rectum

 - Push the rectum gently until it evacuates